Leogendra/Pixels-Visualiser/DOCS.md

 To get the file from the Daylio app: open Daylio -> More -> Export Entries -> `CSV (table)` and save the file to your device.

+### Export from Daily You app

+To get the file from the Daily You app: open Daily You -> Settings -> Backup & Restore -> `Backup` and save the file to your device.

 ### Import into Pixels Visualiser

 1. Open [pixels-visualiser.gatienh.fr](https://pixels-visualiser.gatienh.fr/) in your browser.